realA10001986/Time-Circuits-Display/README.md

 - The knob is only evaluated if no GPS receiver is connected, or if the **_Display GPS speed_** is unchecked.
 GPS speed has priority over the knob.
 - The knob is also evaluated if no speedo display is connected; it can be operated "blindly" to trigger time travels and its movement is send to BTTFN clients like GPS speed (if no GPS receiver is connected, or the option **_Provide GPS speed for wireless props_** is unchecked)
 - The speedo displays "0" as long as the knob is not moved; if the knob is turned counter-clockwise a couple of notches, the speedo display will be switched off.
-- The DuPPA I2CEncoder 2.1 needs to be set to address 0x01 (A0 closed, all others open); RGB-encoders not supported.

 ### Rotary Encoder for Audio Volume

 The rotary encoder for volume replaces the volume knob on back of the TCD's keypad.
-The advantage of the rotary encoder is that it is more precise, especially at lower volume levels, and it can be relocated.
-In order to use the rotary encoder for speed, the TCD's own volume knob must be disabled; this is done by pre-selecting an audio level in the keypad menu.
+The advantages of the rotary encoder are that it is more precise, especially at lower volume levels, and it can be relocated.
+In order to use the rotary encoder for volume, the TCD's own volume knob must be disabled; this is done by pre-selecting an audio level in the keypad menu, or by typing 3xx (xx being 00-19) followed by ENTER.

 ### Configuration